 Another view of the same turret shows the turret cover made out of steel plate, early counterweights at the rear and the additional armor attachment points, which were never used.
 At the time, the 813th was near Soultz, France.
 A Signal Corps photo courtesy of Darren Neely.

-Because the M18 was new to the European Theater and utilized a torsion bar suspension and muzzle brake similar to the German tanks, it was important to familiarize allied troops to its design so they would not fire at it.
+Because the M18 was new to the European Theater and utilized a torsion bar suspension and muzzle brake, similar to the German tanks, it was important to familiarize allied troops with its design so they would not fire at it.
 This M18 was parked along the road near Julich, Germany, so that passing troops could get a good look at it.
 A sign identifies that the muzzle brake was painted red to further distinguish it.
 This TD was assigned to the 29th Infantry Division.
 Signal Corps photo taken on February 24, 1945, provided courtesy of Darren Neely.